How Crymap Encryption Works

 Crymap

 Since Crymap encrypts all message data at rest and has per-user isolation, it provides full defence against theft of storage medium and file exfiltration.
 It is also able to protect most message metadata, such as message flags.
-An attacker with file system access can still use that access to form educated guesses about when certain messages were delivered, whether they have been read, and their approximate size.
-Also note that the user folder structure is fully exposed.
+An attacker with file system access can still use that access to form educated guesses about when certain messages were delivered and their approximate size.
 On the other hand, since Crymap transparently decrypts data before sending it over IMAP, compromising an IMAP connection reveals all data going over the wire.

 • Protects from theft of storage medium.